Coming Off the Pill

-- usual monthly mood swings
+- monthly mood swings

 then it is likely that these will return after you stop taking the pill.
 If you are concerned about this, it is worth discussing your fears with a doctor or nurse, who may be able to advise alternative treatments for each of these symptoms.

 The other very important thing to expect after coming off the pill is that you will be fertile again.
 If you are sexually active, you can get pregnant within a few days of coming off the pill.
 If you do not want to get pregnant, make sure you have organised a replacement method of contraception.
-If you are changing from one pill to another pill or a new form of contraception, it is sometimes advised to use an additional barrier method (like condoms) for the first 7 days of your change.
+If you are changing from one pill to another or to a new form of contraception entirely, it is sometimes advised to use an additional barrier method (like condoms) for the first 7 days of your change.

 What side effects might I get coming off the pill?